Biocontrol of blackleg using carnivorous bacteria

 Key Result

-This project aims to provide a novel potential biocontrol strategy for the control of blackleg on canola.
+This project aims to provide a novel potential biocontrol strategy to support in the management of blackleg on canola.

 Project Summary